what measures can you take to ensure the pup is happy and healthy?

 * Ask what food the pup is receiving.
 There is little financial gain in breeding if done properly- a good breeder will not be stingy.
 Mince, tripe, chicken, veg and fruit or quality food like Orijen, which is 80% protein.

 * Will the pup be well socialised- how many different people will see and handle the pup before they leave?
-Will they be accustomed to uniformed people, children and people of different ethnicities?
+Will they be accustomed to uniformed people, children, mobility aids and people of different ethnicities?

 * Are they getting used to normal household noises (radio, television, hoovers, washing machines)?